 @drift boss This blog post was very helpful!
 This page has a lot of useful information for businesses that want to start a successful social networking effort.

-I'm not hiding the fact that I'm disappointed to learn by looking at the corrections that one needs to "cheat" by estimating the proportion of the second rectangle relative to the first.
-I spent a whole weekend searching for the rule that would allow me to reproduce them precisely.
-Another student even mentioned Thales' theorem which applies here...
-But indeed, we are not here to do math.
-I take note and will now start on the second exercise.
+I won’t hide the fact that I was disappointed to learn, while looking at the correction, that it’s necessary to “cheat” by estimating the proportion of the second rectangle in relation to the first.
+I spent an entire weekend searching for the rule that would allow me to reproduce them precisely.
+Another student even mentioned Thales’ theorem, which applies here… But indeed, we’re not here to do math.
+So, I’m taking this into account and moving on to the second exercise.

 I hope my exercise is correct, thank you.